 Online retail is skyrocketing and social growth is running parallel.
 Just look at the numbers: global B2C e-commerce sales have grown exponentially for years, and sales are expected to reach $2.3 billion this year.
 The driver behind that growth?
 Social media.
 The average person spends nearly two hours a day using it, and Facebook trumps in the social commerce category.

-Whether a small business or a worldwide retailer, knowing the best ways to advertise on social media sets you apart from your competitors.
+Whether a small business or a worldwide retailer, knowing the best ways to advertise on social media to scale your e-commerce business is what sets you apart from your competitors.
 Here are some of the best ways to advertise your e-commerce website through social.

 Advertising your e-commerce website